sara-nl/clouddocs/bootcamp-20170615/partA.markdown

 * Instantiate the `template` to run your first VM.
 * Access your VM and gracefully shut it down.

+Let's create your first VM to be run on the HPC Cloud Oort!

 #### Import an appliance from the AppMarket

 SURFsara HPC Cloud provides ready-made `appliances` to their users.
 These appliances are available in the `Apps` option of the Storage menu in the HPC Cloud UI.
 This is meant to help users instantiating secure VM’s quickly.

-Let's create your first VM to be run on the HPC Cloud Oort!
+Proceed as follows:

 * Choose the Storage tab on the left menu of the screen and then _Apps_ option <i class="fa fa-cloud-download" aria-hidden="true"></i>.
 * Select the `appliance` **Ubuntu 14.04 Desktop CI** by clicking on the tick-box next to it.